UKVCAS: Guide for Applicants

 Price per applicant

-Please note that you will be able to book these services online via your UKVCAS account before your pre-booked appointment.
+UKVCAS services can be booked online via your UKVCAS account before your pre-booked appointment.

 What do I need to take to the appointment?